progit/progit/de/07-customizing-git/01-chapter7.markdown

 <!--You have to figure out how to get the commit message from each of these commits to test.
 To get the raw commit data, you can use another plumbing command called `git cat-file`.
 I’ll go over all these plumbing commands in detail in Chapter 9; but for now, here’s what that command gives you:-->

-Um dies durchführen zu können, benötigst du das Wissen, wie man an die Commit Nachricht eines einzelnen Commits herankommt.
+Um dies durchführen zu können, benötigst Du das Wissen, wie man an die Commit Nachricht eines einzelnen Commits herankommt.
 Um die Rohdaten eines Commits zu erhalten, kannst Du eine andere Low-Level Funktion von Git verwenden, nämlich `git cat-file`.
 Weitere Low-Level Funktionen werde ich in Kapitel 9 näher erläutern, aber hier reicht es erst einmal, wenn Du das Kommando einfach mal ausprobierst:

 	$ git cat-file commit ca82a6
 	tree cfda3bf379e4f8dba8717dee55aab78aef7f4daf